munificent/craftinginterpreters/book/resolving-and-binding.md

 variables for each of the function's parameters.

 Once that's ready, it resolves the function body in that scope.
 This is different from how the interpreter handles function declarations.
-At *runtime* declaring a function doesn't do anything with the function's body.
+At *runtime*, declaring a function doesn't do anything with the function's body.
 The body doesn't get touched until later when the function is called.
 In a *static* analysis, we immediately traverse into the body right then and there.